 Bulbine longifolia Schinz is a tuberous species found on rocky slopes over a wide distribution from Namaqualand, the Northwest and Southwest Cape and the Karoo at altitudes from 100 to 1220 meters.
 Growing from 15 to 20 cm, it has a few lanceolate leaves developed at flowering and flowers in a lax raceme from August to October.
 It is similar to Bulbine praemosa, but smaller.
 Photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Bulbine praemosa Spreng. grows from a flat based tuber and spreading roots.
-It is 40 to 60 cm tall with deeply channeled and tapering succulent leaves surrounded at base by a short fibrous neck and yellow to salmon flowers compacted at the tips with fluffy stamens borne in a lax raceme.
+It is 40 to 60 cm tall (including the inflorescence) with deeply channeled and tapering succulent leaves surrounded at base by a short fibrous neck and yellow to salmon flowers compacted at the tips with fluffy stamens borne in a lax raceme.
 It is found on sandy soils and red sandy loam soils from Namaqualand to the Little Karoo.
 It flowers from June to October.
-Photo from Rod Saunders.
+First photo from Rod Saunders.
+Second and third photos by Rob Skillin.

 Bulbine spp.
 The first two photos were taken in the Komsberg by Bob Rutemoeller and Mary Sue Ittner in September 2006.
 The next three photos were taken by Mary Sue Ittner.
 The first was taken in Calvinia and the next two in Namaqualand.